chiragdhawan07/QR_CODE_WEB/README.md

 ## 🚀 Features

-🔸 Generate QR code for any text or link
+🔸 Generate QR code for any text or link.
-🔸 Clean and responsive web UI
+🔸 Clean and responsive web UI.
-🔸 Built with Flask (Python backend)
+🔸 Built with Flask (Python backend).
-🔸 Lightweight — no frontend JavaScript
+🔸 Lightweight — no frontend JavaScript.
-🔸 QR image saved and served from the /static folder
+🔸 QR image saved and served from the /static folder.

 ---